-2. Eligibility for Registration with the SEC
+3. Eligibility for Registration with the SEC

-In its current form, Section 203A of the Advisers Act (i) generally prohibits an adviser regulated by the state in which it maintains its principal office and place of business from registering with the SEC (unless the adviser has at least \$25 million in assets under management) and (ii) preempts certain state laws that would otherwise regulate advisers registered with the SEC.
-Section 410 of the Dodd-Frank Act raises the threshold for SEC registration to \$100 million by creating a new category of advisers called "mid-sized advisers" that have assets under management between \$25 million and \$100 million.
-The SEC has proposed amendments to several of its current rules and forms to implement the new registration rules applicable to mid-sized advisers.
-Certain of the changes described below will affect all federally registered advisers, including those with assets under management of more than \$100 million.
+Section 203A of the Advisers Act (i) generally prohibits an adviser regulated by the state in which it maintains its principal office and place of business from registering with the SEC (unless the adviser has at least \$25 million in assets under management) and (ii) preempts certain state laws that would otherwise regulate advisers registered with the SEC.
+Section 410 of the Dodd-Frank Act raises the threshold for SEC registration to \$100 million by creating a new category of advisers called "mid-sized advisers" that have assets under management between \$25 million and \$100 million (although the SEC adopted a "buffer" for the \$100 million threshold, described in more detail below).
+The SEC has amended several of its current rules and forms to implement the new registration rules applicable to mid-sized advisers.
+Certain of the changes described below affect all federally registered advisers, including those with assets under management of more than \$100 million.